 That’s Vancouver in a nutshell or, in this case, a roasted endosperm.

 Of course, most residents also realize that our relationship with the brown bean hasn’t been static.
 We weren’t born this way.
-Don’t anybody try to claim that Jack Khatsahlano greeted our city forefathers with high-altitude, shade-grown juice served out of a Belgian gold plated vacuum coffee siphon.
+Don’t anybody try to claim that Jack Khatsahlano greeted our city forefathers with high-altitude, shade-grown juice served out of a Belgian gold-plated vacuum coffee siphon.
 My point being that fine coffee isn’t in our blood.
-It’s is a choice we’ve made, socially and economically.
+It is a choice we’ve made, socially and economically.
 And as such, it offers a portrait of, if not who we are, then at least who we think we are.

 I found myself considering all this over the past month as I sampled my way through a list of cafes and fine bean roasters in Vancouver recommended to me by my most ardent coffee-loving friends.
-But I found it brought into absolutely crystal focus while sitting in boardroom of the Doi Chaang Coffee Company on West Hastings Street downtown.
-John Darch, the company’s founder and 50% owner (the other 50% is owned, notably, by the Akhi hill tribe in Thailand who farm the beans) had just served me up a cup of their single-estate espresso, which (not to give it away, but…) would prove to be best cup of coffee I drank during this whole experiment, and our conversation had turned to civet coffee.
+But I found it brought into absolutely crystal focus while sitting in the boardroom of the Doi Chaang Coffee Company on West Hastings Street downtown.
+John Darch, the company’s founder and 50% owner (the other 50% is owned, notably, by the Akhi hill tribe in Thailand who farm the beans) had just served me up a cup of their single-estate espresso, which (not to give it away, but…) would prove to be the best cup of coffee I drank during this whole experiment, and our conversation had turned to civet coffee.

 You may have heard about this stuff already.
 The civet, a svelte mammal whose musky body scent is used in perfumery, also happens to be a bit of a coffee fiend.
 Only, they eat the fruit.
 The cherry, as it’s known.
 What emerges from the other end of the civet then, in due course, is the seed of this fruit – the coffee “bean” – neatly de-fruited by that point and (connoisseurs maintain) enhanced in flavor as only possible by exposure to the enzymes in a civet’s digestive tract.
 It’s coffee scat, essentially.
 But what Darch wanted me to understand that Doi Chaang’s particular brand of civet coffee scat was special.
 Sold at $55 for 50 grams, which works out to $1,100 a kilogram, and carried by both Harrod’s and Dean & DeLucca, Doi Chaang’s civet coffee isn’t made using farmed civets who are inhumanely force-fed coffee cherries and whose poop is then combed for seeds.
 It’s made by wild Thai civets who rove the coffee plantation nocturnally and voluntarily, eating in the manner and pace of their choosing.